tatonetti-lab/VenomKB/README.md

 ## Running the app

+There are two ways to run the app.

 0. ```npm start```
 0. ```mongod``` to start the mongo service if you are using a local server. ... add configuration file ... goto mongodb setup
 0. ```npm run "api"``` to start the api.